ROMANS 8:

 structure.

-That wasn't a suggestion, it was a command.
+That wasn't a suggestion.
+It was a command.

-You see, the ark was the only place of safety in
+You see, the ark was the only place of safety in a world

-a world under God’s impending judgment.
+under God’s impending judgment.

-And as we read on, we will discover, that the wooden
+And as we read on, we will discover that the wooden

-sides of the ark had been sealed, both inside and out, with pitch.
+sides of the ark had been sealed both inside and out with pitch.

-Certainly, there was a practical reason for this,
+Certainly, there was a practical reason for this, for

-for the ark wouldn't be seaworthy until its many joints were sealed.
+the ark wouldn't be seaworthy until its many joints were sealed.

-However, if we search out the Hebrew word for pitch,
+However, if we search out the Hebrew word for pitch, we

-we will discover that it can also be translated atonement.
+will discover that it can also be translated atonement.

-other scriptures.
+scriptures.

 Now, it's not too unusual for a word to have two